tum-pbs/ConFIG/README.md

 * **Is the ConFIG computationally expensive?**

 ​	Like many other gradient-based methods, ConFIG needs to calculate each loss's gradient in every optimization iteration, which could be computationally expensive when the number of losses increases.
 However, we also introduce a **momentum-based method** where we can reduce the computational cost **close to or even lower than a standard optimization procedure** with a slight degeneration in accuracy.
-This momentum-based method is also applied to another gradient-based method.
+This momentum-based method is also applicable to other gradient-based methods.

 ## Paper Info